Thorbijoern/HydrogenAtomOrbitalViewer/README.md

 additional plugins
 * Potentially run on mobile devices

-Hopefully this my be a nice learning tool dor people to use, and a great introduction into quantum mechanics. :)
+Hopefully this my be a nice learning tool for people to use, and a great introduction into quantum mechanics. :)